lirantal/express-version-route/README.md

 curl --header "X-Api-Version: 1.0.0" https://www.example.com/api/users
 ```

-2. The `express-version-request` library will parse the `X-Api-Version` and sets ExpressJS's `req.version` property to 1.0.0.
+2. The `express-version-request` library will parse the `X-Api-Version` and sets Express's `req.version` property to 1.0.0.
 3. The `express-version-route` library, when implemented like the usage example above will match the 1.0 route version because semver will match 1.0.0 to 1.0, and then reply with the JSON payload `{'message': 'hello to you version 1.0'}`.